 Did you know that a person who donates all their organs and tissues can save up to eight lives?

-Unfortunately, it was recently revealed that only 1.2% of Malaysians are registered organ donors - that's only 0.7 donors per one million population.
+Unfortunately, it was revealed that only 1.2% of Malaysians are registered as organ donors in 2017 - that's only 0.7 donors per one million population.

 Before we go into the process of organ donation and how to register as one, let's take a look at some important facts about it

 Organ donation is a medical procedure which involves donating organs or tissues that are still in good condition to living recipients who are in need of it.
 It saves lives and improves the quality of life for people who are unwell.

 There are two types of organ donations, namely:

 A large number of organ and tissue transplants come from diseased donors who have died from a number of causes, including accidents, heart attacks, and strokes but still have organs or tissues that are in good condition and suitable for donation.
 These organs and tissues will immediately be channeled to people that are in the waiting list for transplants.

 Rest assured that the process of organ donation will not cause any mutilation or disfiguration on the body.
 So, an open-casket funeral is totally possible for organ and tissue donors.

 If you happen to be sick or injured and admitted to the hospital, your organs will not be taken away from you just because you are a registered organ donor.
 You will be given the same treatment as any other patient.
 Organ donation will only be considered if the doctors declare you as brain dead.